 - The assessment for PIP considers the claimant's ability to carry out a series of everyday activities - eg, dressing, mobility, communicating, managing their health needs and making simple budgeting decisions.

 Employment and Support Allowance (ESA)

 - In October 2008, ESA replaced the system of incapacity benefits for new applicants.

 - ESA provides financial support to disabled people or individuals with a health condition that affects their ability to work.

-- GPs will still be asked to provide 'statements of incapacity for work' until the independent Work Capability Assessment is carried out.
+- GPs are still asked to provide 'statements of incapacity for work' until the independent Work Capability Assessment is carried out.

-- GPs may also be asked to complete a form ESA113 for patients with a severe disability, who might be entitled to benefit without the need for a face-to-face assessment.
+- GPs may also be asked to complete a form ESA113 for patients with a severe disability, who might be entitled to benefit.

 Further reading & references

-- Employment and Support Allowance; Department for Work and Pensions
+- Employment and Support Allowance (involving healthcare professionals); Department for Work and Pensions

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.